 Note 2: The Index’s genesis dates back to 1904 when Harris, as Honorary Secretary of the Enterprise Society, prevailed upon three members to index the society’s library; the attempt failed.
 After many previous attempts had been scrapped, work on the Index as in its present state began in 1923.
 However it was only after Baker joined in April 1925 that the work started seeing progress.
 The work indexes handbooks of the entire world but journals of the British Empire only.

-Note 3: In 1969, Vera Trinder (Vera Webster before her marriage to Derrick Trinder) left the company to establish her own literature and accessories business.
+Note 3: In 1969, Vera Trinder (Vera Webster before her marriage to Derrick Trinder) (Figure 7) left the company to establish her own literature and accessories business.
 Not many in the stamp collecting world and over 40 are unfamiliar with Trinder!
 When Stamp Collecting went into liquidation in 1984, the literature business was acquired by Trinder.
 In 2006, Trinder sold the company to Prinz Publications (UK) Ltd. who closed the iconic physical shop at 38 Bedford Street on 30 June 2014 but still retails books on eBay UK and catalogues on their website.
 Vera Trinder died in June 2016.

 Note 4: To complete the story, Harris Publications was sold by the Harris family to Urch Harris & Co. (no relation) of Bristol in 1967.
 Two years later, Stamp Collecting Ltd. took it over.
 The latter went into voluntary liquidation in July 1984.
 The two titles, The Philatelic Magazine and Stamp Collecting were bought by Stamp News Ltd. which then published a magazine of the same name.
 Stamp News itself ceased publication in October 1986.